Updated January 19, 2023

 On 11 January 2007, China conducted an anti-satellite missile test.
 A China weather satellite—the FY-1C polar-orbiting satellite of the Fengyun series, at an altitude of 865 kilometers (537 mi), with a mass of 750 kilograms (1,650 lb) —was destroyed by a kinetic kill vehicle traveling at a speed of 8 km/s (18,000 mph) in the opposite direction.
 A Head-On Engagement attack like this has the advantage, however, of greatly increasing the effective range at which missiles or kinetic weapons can be used.
 Many kinetic weapons have an effective range in a head-on engagement on the order of three or four times or more of that in a tail-chase engagement.
 The target satellite effectively flies right into the weapon(s) fired at it.
 The kinetic weapon China launched was a multistage solid-fuel missile from Xichang Satellite Launch Center.

-On 27 March 2019, India tested an anti-satellite weapon during an operation code-named Mission Shakti The target of the test was a satellite in a low Earth orbit, which was hit with a kinetic kill vehicle.
+On 27 March 2019, India tested an anti-satellite weapon during an operation code-named Mission Shakti The target of the test was a satellite in a low Earth orbit, which was hit by a kinetic kill vehicle.
 The interceptor struck a test satellite at a 283-kilometers (176 mi) altitude in low earth orbit (LEO), The missile reportedly hit the satellite with an accuracy of less than 10 cm!

 In April 2011, debris from the 2007 Chinese test passed 6 kilometers (3.7 mi) away from the International Space Station.